Morappur block

 Morappur block is a revenue block in the Dharmapuri district of Tamil Nadu, India.
 It has a total of 43 panchayat villages.
 It includes the railway station which is an important link between the east of Chennai and west of Salem and Coimbatore, and in Dharmapuri district.
-Morappur is also famous for the Singara Velan temple.
+Morappur is also famous for the Chennakeshava Perumal Temple and Singara Velan temple.
 Morappur has a government hospital and good agricultural development.

-Highlight of the Morappur is Singarathoppu Munishwarar,Every Month Lakhs of people Visiting the temple.
+Highlight of the Morappur is Singarathoppu Munishwarar, Every Month Lakhs of people Visiting the temple.

 Nearest railway station is Morappur Railway station.